stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

 ```
 **💾 On Disk:** `06 GOING UP`

-The statements betweeen the `DO` and `LOOP` continue to execute withou the need to reference a specific line number.
+The statements between the `DO` and `LOOP` continue to execute without the need to reference a specific line number.
 Let's rewrite my retroCombs screen fill program using a `DO`/`LOOP` statement:

 ```basic
 10 DO : ?
 "RETROCOMBS";